Russia should pay 'costs' for Czech attack, US says

 There was "reasonable suspicion" the GRU did it, the official added, after the Czech Nato ambassador briefed colleagues in Brussels on Tuesday.

-And the Czech foreign minister will consult allies again "later this week" on the situation, they said.
+And the Czech foreign minister will consult allies again "later this week" on the situation, the Nato official said.

-The Vrbětice blast "resulted in the deaths of two Czech citizens, a serious threat to civilian population and immense material damage," the EU foreign service noted.
+The Vrbětice blast "resulted in the deaths of two Czech citizens, a serious threat to civilian population, and immense material damage," EU foreign service chief Josep Borrell noted.

-It backed Prague's decision to recently expel 18 out of 129 Russian diplomats over the affair, while describing Russia's tit-for-tat ejection of almost every Czech diplomat in Moscow as "disproportionate".
+He backed Prague's decision to recently expel 18 out of 129 Russian diplomats in the Czech Republic over the "criminal activities", while describing Russia's tit-for-tat ejection of almost every Czech diplomat in Moscow as "disproportionate".

-"Disruptive actions of Russian intelligence services against the interests and security of the EU and its member states will continue to be met with the staunchest resolve, including at the level of the European Union, as appropriate," it added.
+"Disruptive actions of Russian intelligence services against the interests and security of the EU and its member states will continue to be met with the staunchest resolve, including at the level of the European Union," Borrell added.

 The last time Russia was officially accused of lethal plots on Nato and EU territory was when it tried to assassinate a former Russian spy in Salisbury in the UK using a chemical weapon in 2018.

-The US and EU states, at the time, expelled over 300 Russian diplomats in solidarity with Britain.
+The US and EU states expelled over 300 Russian diplomats in solidarity with Britain.

 The Czech Republic has sent mixed signals on what it wanted from its allies.

-Czech prime minister Andrej Babiš downplayed the incident on Monday, saying the 2014 GRU attack was a botched operation targeting a Bulgarian arms dealer.
+Czech prime minister Andrej Babiš downplayed the affair on Monday, saying the GRU attack was a botched operation targeting a Bulgarian arms dealer.

-But the Czech foreign ministry urged the EU to draft a strongly worded statement on Wednesday.
+But the Czech foreign ministry urged Borrell to issue a strongly worded statement on Wednesday.

-And the Czech foreign minister is expected to ask Nato allies for more concrete gestures of support when he speaks with them in the coming days, diplomatic sources said.
+And the Czech foreign minister is expected to ask Nato allies for concrete gestures of support when he speaks with them in the coming days, diplomatic sources said.

 "After the attack in Salisbury the alliance showed solidarity in expelling hundreds of Russian diplomats.
-The Czechs have an equal claim to such solidarity after the explosion of an ammunition depot in Vrbětice," Jamie Shea, a former senior Nato official, told EUobserver in a hint of what might come next.
+The Czechs have an equal claim to such solidarity," Jamie Shea, a former senior Nato official, told EUobserver, in a hint of what might happen next.

-"It is important the Kremlin knows that it will pay a price for these forms of hybrid warfare," Shea added, echoing the State Department.
+"It is important the Kremlin knows that it will pay a price for these forms of hybrid warfare," Shea added.

-The Russian foreign ministry has called the Vrbětice accusation "unfounded and far-fetched" as well as a Czech effort to "please ... their overseas masters [the US]".
+The Russian foreign ministry has called the Czech accusations "unfounded and far-fetched".

-But Vrbětice and Salisbury were part of a wider pattern of malign activity, Shea noted.
+But Vrbětice and Salisbury were part of a wider pattern of hostilities, Shea noted.

-Russia has, in recent years, also assassinated other people in the UK and Germany and waged cyber attacks on European and US government institutions, as well as on international bodies, such as the Organisation for the Prohibition of Chemical Weapons and in The Netherlands and the World Anti-Doping Agency in Canada.
+Russia has, in recent years, also assassinated other people in the UK and Germany and waged cyber attacks on European and US government institutions, as well as on international bodies, such as the Organisation for the Prohibition of Chemical Weapons in The Netherlands and the World Anti-Doping Agency in Canada.

 Nato tested